also HPC Cluster one MS HPC Pack and use

 https://www.microsoft.com/en-us/download/details.aspx?id=105615

-If the download link changes or a new version is released, please search for the new link and download it.
+If the download address changes or a new version is released, please search for the new address and download it.

 Click the download button.

-Download the Full version and Client X64 version.
-Since this is the first installation, do not download the patch.
-Move these files to the head node (or download them on the head node) and unzip them.
+Download the Full version and the Client X64 version.
+Since this is a first-time installation, do not download the patch.
+Move these files to the head node (or download them on the head node) and extract the archive.

-HPC Pack requires an X.509 certificate for secure communication between nodes.
+In HPC Pack, an X.509 certificate is required to secure communication between nodes.
 If you are not familiar with certificates, you can create one using the script provided by HPC Pack.
-The script file is named CreateHpcCertificate.ps1 and is located in the setup folder of the unzipped HPC Pack files.
-Open PowerShell, navigate to the setup folder, and run the following command to create the certificate.
+The script file is named CreateHpcCertificate.ps1 and is located in the setup folder under the extracted HPC Pack directory.
+Open PowerShell, navigate to the setup folder under the installation directory, and create the certificate with the following command.

-.\CreateHpcCertificate.ps1 -CommonName "HPC Pack Node Communication" -Path "[certificate file path]\hpccomm.pfx" -Password (ConvertTo-SecureString "[password]" -AsPlainText -Force)
+.\CreateHpcCertificate.ps1 -CommonName "HPC Pack Node Communication" -Path "[인증서 파일 경로]\hpccomm.pfx" -Password (ConvertTo-SecureString "[암호]" -AsPlainText -Force)

-Replace [certificate file path] with the actual path where you want to save the certificate file, and [password] with the actual password you want to use.
-This password is only used for HPC Pack and does not need to match the OS password.
+Here, [certificate file path] is the folder where the certificate file will be installed, and [password] must be entered as the actual password required for the certificate.
+This password is used only for HPC Pack and can differ from the OS password.

 File C:Users\newone\Downloads\HPCPack2019Update2-Full-v7756\setup\CreateHpcCertificate.ps1 is published by CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US and is not trusted on your system.
 Only run scripts from trusted publishers.